 During the 30’s the Hall was a busy place where dramas, basketball games, town meetings, bazaars, bake sales, dances and fairs were held.
-Since its new life as a 146 seat fully equipped theatre it has once again become the hub of the community.
-Read on for the full story…….
+Since its new life as a 146-seat fully equipped theatre it has once again become the hub of the community.
+Watch the video and read on for the full story…

 The Howe Sound women’s institute was founded.
 It was patterned after the Farmer’s institute

 The Howe Sound Women’s Institute purchased from the trustees of the Gibsons Landing congregation of the United Church of Canada, (formerly the Methodist Church) a plot of land known as parcel F, District Lot 688, Group 1:N.W.D.: Plan # 1345 for $250.00.
 The transaction was witnessed by: S.G.
 Armour, William W. Winn, Harry B. Winn, J.H.
 Drummond, Francis Bennet

 It was not registered until March 26th 1930

 Autumn 1929 – The Women’s Institute Hall

 In early autumn the H.S.W.I. borrowed $2000.00 from a local resident, Mr. William Edwards.
 Construction began on the hall with volunteer labour.
 Plans were drawn up and the construction overseen by a local carpenter, Mr. Fred Fisher of Gower Point.
 As the only man paid, Mr. Fisher received $6.00 per day.
 The women of the H.S.W.I. supplied a hot lunch to all the workers.
 The B.C.
 Government contributed $1.00 per capita.
 In late autumn a dance was held on the newly laid floor.